tskirvin/puppetdb-tools/README.md

 Lists nodes that have not checked into the server for the last 48 hours (configurable).
 Suitable for sending as an email to your team.

+### puppetdb-wrapper

+Simple bash script to wrap curl with the values of 'key' and 'cert' that come out of the central configuration file.

 -------------------------------------------------------------------------------